cristian-5/Spin/@ - Documentation/Variables.md

 *  Within a function member or anonymous function, a reference parameter is considered initially assigned.

-Within an instance method or instance accessor of a struct type, the `this` keyword behaves exactly as a reference parameter of the struct type.
+Within an instance method or instance accessor of a struct type, the `self` keyword behaves exactly as a reference parameter of the struct type.

 ### Local variables